-It's nice to pick up the Bay Trail at Pt.
-Isabel (near Costco) and head North, but this road also runs along the waterfront through all of Berkeley and Emeryville.
+- Bay Trail / (Oakland, Berkeley, and Emeryville) The Bay Trail runs along the waterfront through all of Berkeley and Emeryville.
 You can start at Golden Gate Fields and head South for an up and back route along the water.
 Views in the west direction are of the waterfront and San Francisco skyline across the Bay, and to the east: freeway traffic.
 More info here >

 Inspiration Point in Tilden Park (Berkeley)

 Lake Merritt (Oakland)

-Lafayette Reservior (Lafayette)
+Lafayette Reservoir (Lafayette)

 Mountain View Cemetery (Piedmont)